rackerlabs/technical-blog/_posts/2020-03-04-deploy-mongodb-as-a-docker-container.md

 ### Interact with the MongoDB Docker container with the shell

-To take advantage of a functional MongoDB deployment, you can to interact with the database by using the shell client.
+To take advantage of a functional MongoDB deployment, you can interact with the database by using the shell client.

 Because you are running the container in detached mode, you should connect by using the interactive terminal.
-Use the following command to connect to your deployment, named **MyMongo**, and start the bash shell:
+Use the following command to connect to your deployment, named **mymongo**, and start the bash shell:

     # docker exec -it mymongo bash